John Peel

 He was there to introduce the UK to new musical experiences, whether they liked it or not, and that was something that many listeners loved about him.

-Often, he would seek out the most obscure things he could find and play it, just to get involved in a conversation.
-The first song played after Peel’s death on Radio 1 was “Teenage Kicks” by the Undertones – which was one of his favourite songs of all time.
+The first song played after Peel’s death on Radio 1 was “Teenage Kicks” by the Undertones – which was one of his favorite songs of all time.

 A DJ with his finger on the pulse